songzijiang/jacksung/README.md

 auto polish latex using LLM.
 ```
 from jacksung.ai.latex_tool import polish
+# e.g.
+# if your main.tex located in '/mnt/paper1/main.tex'
+# main_dir_path is '/mnt/paper1' and tex_file is 'main.tex'
-polish(main_dir_path, tex_file, server_url='The full LLM server url with v1',
+polish(main_dir_path='your latex root directory', tex_file='your main tex path consider from main_dir_path', server_url='The full LLM server url with v1',
        token='Your token here',
        )
 ```
-After running, three .tex file: "old.tex","new.tex","diff.tex" in the parnent dirctory will generated.
+After running, three .tex file: "old.tex","new.tex","diff.tex" in the parnent directory will generated.
 The file change track PDF will compiled by diff.tex
 ## Note
 #### Commit new dependence
 Please refer to how to upload a dependence